tj2017/mes/readme.txt

 Git is not a version control system.
-Git is free software psp.
+Git is free software psp and nima.